Hydrodynamic Limit for an Hamiltonian System with Boundary Conditions and Conservative Noise: The Model and the Main Theorem

 \section{{The Model and the Main Theorem}}

-We will study a system of $N$ coupled oscillators in one dimension.
+We will study a system of $N+1$ coupled oscillators in one dimension.
 Each particle has the same mass that we set equal to 1.
 The position of atom $i$ is denoted by $q_i\in \mathbb R$, while its momentum is denoted by $p_i\in\mathbb R$.
-Thus the configuration space is $(\mathbb R\times \mathbb R)^N$.
-We assume that an extra particle $0$ to be attached to a wall and does not move, i.e. $(q_0,p_0)\equiv(0,0)$, while on particle $N$ we apply a force $\tau(t)$ depending on time.
+Thus the configuration space is $(\mathbb R\times \mathbb R)^{N+1}$.
+We assume that an extra particle $0$ to be attached to a fixed point and does not move, i.e. $(q_0,p_0)\equiv(0,0)$, while on particle $N$ we apply a force $\tau(t)$ depending on time.
+Observe that only the particle 0 is constrained to not move, and that $q_i$ can assume also negative values.